numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 the ``context`` in principle.

 Reusing existing Loops/Implementations
 ======================================

-For many DTypes adding additional C-level (or python level) loops will be sufficient and require no more than a single strided loop implementation.
-Everything else can be provided by NumPy.
-If the loop works with parametric DTypes, the ``resolve_descriptors`` function *must* additionally be provided.
+For many DTypes the above definition for adding additional C-level loops will be sufficient and require no more than a single strided loop implementation and if the loop works with parametric DTypes, the ``resolve_descriptors`` function *must* additionally be provided.

-However, in some use-cases it is desired to call back to an existing loop.
+However, in some use-cases it is desirable to call back to an existing implementation.
-In Python, this can be achieved by simply calling into the original ufunc (when parametric types are involved potentially twice, due to calling one more time from ``resolve_descriptors``).
+In Python, this could be achieved by simply calling into the original ufunc..

-For better performance in C, and for large arrays, it is desirable to reuse an existing ``ArrayMethod`` as much as possible, so that its inner-loop function can be used directly without any overhead.
+For better performance in C, and for large arrays, it is desirable to reuse an existing ``ArrayMethod`` as directly as possible, so that its inner-loop function can be used directly without additional overhead.
-We will thus allow to create ``ArrayMethod`` by passing in an existing ``ArrayMethod``.
+We will thus allow to create new, wrapping, ``ArrayMethod`` from an existing ``ArrayMethod``.

-This wrapped loop will have two additional methods:
+This wrapped ``ArrayMethod`` will have two additional methods:

 * ``view_inputs(Tuple[DType]: input_descr) -> Tuple[DType]`` replacing the
   user input descriptors with descriptors matching the wrapped loop.